 Pack lightly, efficiently, and in a way that encourages proper bike performance.
 There will be a support truck to carry all your luggage and since we are staying in all hotels, you can travel lite on this tour.
 We suggest daily packing of snacks, water, and clothing for layering to adjust for the conditions.

 - Your own motorcycle.
 If you don’t have one, we work with many reputable Motorcycle rental outlets and we can assist you with obtaining a motorcycle.

 - Luggage to carry all your clothes and personal belongings.
 Again if you don’t have this we can assist you with obtaining motorcycle luggage.

 - GPS or phone for Navigation

 - Must obtain Mexican insurance for your motorcycle

 - Your lienholder may also require granting you permission to take your motorcycle to Baja

-Day 1 = Spring Valley California to Mike’s Sky Ranch
+Day 1 = San Diego to Mike’s Sky Ranch

 After a night of getting to know each other and preparing for the tour, we will set off as a group and head for the Tecate border.
 At the border crossing we will take turns as a group getting our tourist visas and exchanging money.
 A passport is highly suggested for traveling in to Mexico and getting back into the US.
 Once we finish with this process, we will make our way through Tecate and link up with the Old Compadre Trail.
 Wide open vistas and mountain dirt roads will lead us back to Hwy 3.
 We will stay on pavement and top off with gas on our way to the dirt road entering Mike’s Sky Ranch.
 Today will be a mix of pavement and dirt at about 50/50.